2002 NBA playoffs: (1) New Jersey Nets vs. (4) Charlotte Hornets

 This was the first playoff meeting between the Nets and the Hornets.

 (2) Detroit Pistons vs. (3) Boston Celtics

-This was the seventh playoff meeting between these two teams, with each team winning three series apiece.
+This was the seventh playoff meeting in the history of the Pistons-Celtics rivalry, with each team winning three series apiece.

 Western Conference semifinals

 (1) Sacramento Kings vs. (4) Dallas Mavericks

 This was the first playoff meeting between the Mavericks and the Kings.

 (2) San Antonio Spurs vs. (3) Los Angeles Lakers

 The Spurs led going into the fourth quarter of four out of the five games, yet were able to win only one.
 Bryant would pace Los Angeles to 2 crucial victories in the Alamodome with 31 points in Game 3 and a game-winning bucket in Game 4, and would offset the steady production of Tim Duncan (who had a double double in every game including 34 points and 25 rebounds in Game 5) with his fourth quarter heroics.
-It would be San Antonio's final 2 home games in the Alamodome, as they would move into the SBC Center (now the AT&T Center) the following year.
+It would be San Antonio's final 2 home games in the Alamodome, as they would move into the SBC Center (now the Frost Bank Center) the following year.
+Coincidentally, the roles were reversed in 1999 when the Spurs defeated the Lakers In Game 4 in what was the last game at the Great Western Forum.

-This was the eighth playoff meeting between these two teams, with the Lakers winning five of the first seven meetings.
+This was the eighth playoff meeting in the history of the Lakers-Spurs rivalry, with the Lakers winning five of the first seven meetings.